MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/detect-solution-dependencies.md

 1. The `ExportSolutionRequest` exports the solution as managed so that we can later import it.
 1. The `DeleteOptionSetRequest` deletes the option set previously created, so it can be imported under the managed solution.
 1. The `ImportSolutionRequest` re-imports the solution as managed.

 ### Demonstrate

 1. The `QueryByAttribute` queries all solution components for a solution.
 1. The `RetrieveDependentComponentsRequest` retrieves all the dependencies for the component.
-If there are no dependenices we can ignore this component.
+If there are no dependencies we can ignore this component.
 If there are dependencies upon this solution component, and the solution itself is managed, then you will be unable to delete the solution.
 ### Clean up

 1. Display an option to delete the solutions created in [Setup](#setup).